ylynfatt/elcodi-docs/index.rst

 The Recipes
 -----------

-Common problems found in the real world and their solution
+Common problems found in the real world and their solutions

 .. toctree::
    :hidden: